History of Aaron Gordon in Timeline

 2011: CIF Division II Title Win

-In 2011, Aaron Gordon helped his team win the CIF Division II title, where he scored 17 points and had 21 rebounds in the title game, breaking the state championship record.
+In 2011, Aaron Gordon helped Archbishop Mitty win the CIF Division II title.
+In the title game, he scored 17 points and set a state championship record with 21 rebounds.

-In 2011, Aaron Gordon led Team USA to the FIBA Americas Under-16 Championship gold medal, achieving team-highs with 17.0 points, 11.2 rebounds, and 3.2 blocks per game.
+In 2011, Aaron Gordon led Team USA to win the FIBA Americas Under-16 Championship gold medal, recording team-highs of 17.0 points, 11.2 rebounds and 3.2 blocks per game.

 2011: Second CIF Division II State Title

-In 2011, as a junior, Aaron Gordon led his team to their second CIF Division II state title, averaging 22.9 points, 12.8 rebounds, 2.6 assists and 2.3 blocks per game.
-He was also named the California Mr. Basketball Player of the Year.
+In 2011, Aaron Gordon led his team to their second CIF Division II state title, scoring 33 points and grabbing 20 rebounds in the finals.
+He was also named California Mr. Basketball Player of the Year.

-In 2012, as a senior, Aaron Gordon averaged 21.6 points, 15.7 rebounds, and 3.3 blocks per game, leading Archbishop Mitty to the CIF Open Division finals.
-He was again chosen as the California Mr. Basketball Player of the year.
+In 2012, during his senior year, Aaron Gordon averaged 21.6 points, 15.7 rebounds, and 3.3 blocks per game, leading Archbishop Mitty to the CIF Open Division finals.
+He was again chosen as the California Mr. Basketball Player of the Year.

 2012: Magic Qualify for Postseason

-In 2019, thanks to a 42-40 record, the Orlando Magic qualified for the postseason for the first time since 2012.
+In 2019, the Magic qualified for the postseason for the first time since 2012, facing the Toronto Raptors in the first round.

-April 2, 2013: Commits to the University of Arizona
+April 2, 2013: Commits to University of Arizona

 November 8, 2013: College Debut for Arizona Wildcats